How much will treatment cost?

 Simply put, we charge more, because you get more…

 - Acupuncture standards vary massively across the UK as there is no regulation.
 This means that technically you do not need to pass an accredited course in order to set up as an acupuncturist.
 Some acupuncture courses are weekend courses, or online.
 Neither do you need to register with a professional body.
-Emma is highly qualified in acupuncture with a BSc (Hons) and is a voluntary member of the association of traditional Chinese medicine (ATCM).
+Emma is highly qualified in acupuncture with a BSc (Hons) in Acupuncture, PGDip in Biomedical Science, and is a voluntary member of the Association of Traditional Chinese Medicine (ATCM) and the British Acupuncture Federation (BAF).
 You can be assured of the standard of practice, and that your practitioner is accountable.

 - We are committed to providing holistic treatment while remaining informed by conventional medical literature and research with a focus on evidence-based acupuncture.